-She practiced for five years as a barrister at Chambers currently headed by Desmond Browne QC and Adrienne Page QC at 5 Raymond Buildings, Gray’s Inn, London.
+She practiced for five years as a barrister in London, England, at 5 Raymond Buildings (currently headed by Desmond Browne QC and Mark Warby QC).
 She represented clients before all levels of English courts and tribunals, including the House of Lords.
 In London, she also worked part-time as a Night Lawyer providing pre-publication legal advice for News International plc, the publishers of The Times, The Sunday Times, and the Sun.
 She also taught Contracts at London Guildhall University.
 She later spent three years practicing intellectual property law as an associate at two New York City law firms, Skadden, Arps, Slate, Meagher & Flom LLP and Paul, Hastings, Janofsky & Walker LLP.

 Professor Fischer joined the faculty of Columbus School of Law in 1999, where she teaches or has taught copyright, art law, introduction to intellectual property law, international intellectual property law, constitutional law, comparative law, comparative constitutional law, and civil procedure.
 She has taught courses on intellectual property law in Krakow, Poland, for the American Law Program jointly run by the Columbus School of Law, The Catholic University of America and the Jagiellonian University, as well as for the summer program in International Business and Trade held at the Jagiellonian University.
 She has also taught a summer course at the University of Lisbon in Portugal.

-She recently served as the native language consultant for a translation of the Polish Civil Code into English, which is forthcoming from Wolters Kluwer Polska.
+She served as the native language consultant for a translation of the Polish Civil Code into English, published by Wolters Kluwer Polska in 2012.